motherofmuses/motherofmuses.github.io/txt/quotes.md

 “There's no greater absurdity than taking everything seriously.”
-― Baltasar Gracián, How to Use Your Enemies
+― Baltasar Gracián

 “When you counsel someone, you should appear to be reminding him of something he had forgotten, not of the light he was unable to see.”
-― Baltasar Gracián, The Art of Worldly Wisdom
+― Baltasar Gracián

 “The right kind of leisure is better than the wrong kind of work.”
-― Baltasar Gracián, The Art of Worldly Wisdom
+― Baltasar Gracián

 “Be extraordinary in your excellence, if you like, but be ordinary in your display of it.”
-― Baltasar Gracián, The Art of Worldly Wisdom
+― Baltasar Gracián

 “Right now I’m having amnesia and déjà vu at the same time.
 I think I’ve forgotten this before.”
 ― Steven Wright